Copper & Kings American Craft Brandy

 We adopt a “low & slow” distillation philosophy – a relatively low distillation temperature, for a longer, slower distillation, maximum copper contact, to express concentrated flavors, aromas, and smoothness.

 Our grape brandies typically use the classic brandy varietals – (French) Colombard, Muscat de Alexandrie and Chenin Blanc.
 Grapes that have intense aromatics, and high acidity, for distillate that is crisp and bright with a lovely nose.
-These grapes are sourced largely in the Central Valley and Central Coast regions of California.
+These grapes find their home in, and we source largely in the Central Valley and Central Coast regions of California.
+It takes 5 tons of grapes to make 1 barrel of brandy, and California provides the ideal environment in which to produce grapes at sustainable scale.

 We also distill an annual Kentucky Vintage Brandy using the Vidal Blanc grape varietal.

 Our apple-wine is fermented and sourced from Michigan and is selected for its fresh, crisp, high acid, highly aromatic character.
-The fermentations are done at a very low +/- 60F, with a superior yeast selected for high aromatic retention.
+The fermentations are done at a very low +/- 64F, with a superior (South African) white wine yeast selected for high aromatic retention.

 Our aged grape brandy is matured in Kentucky Bourbon whiskey barrels, and medium-char new American white oak barrels, for a distinctive new world American flavor, nose and style.
 Smooth and aromatic, but a little feisty and rambunctious.

-Our apple brandy is aged in Kentucky Bourbon barrels and sherry casks.
+Our apple brandy is aged in Kentucky Bourbon barrels and Spanish sherry casks.

-We have an extensive partnership program with exemplary American Craft Brewers where we swap barrels with each other, and in our case we are aging our American Brandy in barrels previously used to aged dynamic beers.
+We have an extensive partnership program with exemplary American Craft Brewers where we swap barrels with each other, and in our case we are aging our American Brandy in barrels previously used to age dynamic craft beers.

 We also have significant investment in novel barrels from Kentucky hogsheads, tequila barrels and Serbian Juniper barrels.